arshiars/EunoiaCapital/content/pages/index.md

         tagline: ''
         subtitle: Patience before action.
         text: >
-          We approach each investment opportunity with an open mind, balancing curiosity with caution.
-We execute only when we’ve achieved a high level of confidence, prioritizing strategic choices over impulsive ones to avoid the pitfalls of FOMO.
+          We stay open to new opportunities and act only with strong conviction, avoiding the pitfalls of FOMO."
         image:
           type: ImageBlock
           url: /images/abstract-feature1.svg